How to Build an Artificial Fishing Lake

 Ideally, when you decide to build a fishing lake you need first to find a suitable piece of land, and then have the "vision" to imagine how that piece of land will look once flooded with water.

-The most suitable locations are to be found on low lying land, so ensuring that water will naturally drain into the lake frequently and avoid it drying up.
-An added bonus is if a stream flows alongside the lake, as this can naturally provide a supply of water that will drain through to the newly built lake if you build a small ditch from the stream to the lake at the lowest point of your new lake.
-Do not be tempted to allow the stream to directly feed into the lake itself, as in a matter of a year or two the silt build up in your new lake will have reached levels that require urgent attention.
-This is not only expensive to resolve, but often hard to achieve once your surrounding trees have become established, (so making it difficult for machinery to access the silted up areas), and may even require you draining down your lake to enable the silt to be safely removed, (which leaves you with the new problem of what to do with your fish stocks whilst the work is completed).
+The most suitable locations are to be found on low lying land.
+This ensures that water will naturally, and frequently, drain into the lake to avoid it drying up.
+An added bonus, if a stream flows alongside the lake, is that this can naturally provide a supply of water that will drain through to the newly built lake (if you build a small ditch from the stream to the lake at the lowest point of your new lake).
+Do not be tempted to allow the stream to directly feed into the lake itself, because, in a matter of a year or two, the silt build up in your new lake will have reached levels that require urgent attention.
+This is not only expensive to resolve, but often hard to achieve once your surrounding trees have become established, making it difficult for machinery to access the silted up areas.
+It may even require you to drain your lake to enable the silt to be safely removed.
+However, this leaves you with the new problem of figuring out what to do with your fish stocks whilst the work is completed.

 Make sure that if you do have a stream running next to your new lake, the bank between them should be high enough that if the stream is flooded after heavy rains it will not affect the lake and will follow it's own natural course as usual.

 At the deepest part of the lake a "monk" should be built, which allows the water level to be controlled, but also allows the lake to be drained completely if required.